 Unfortunately I was unable to take any photographs but there was an opportunity to nose some of the casks, sherry finish, a bourbon finish and also a cask with Lagavulin, sweet yet smoky and the hint of TCP.

-Back in the visitor centre we were all five a sample of the 12 year old and the distilleries own bottling.
+Back in the visitor centre we were all given a sample of the 12 year old and the distilleries own bottling.
 Apple and vanilla on the nose with spices too, I found the limited release slightly smoother however.